-If you don’t like to wear anything like watches or jewelry on your wrists and prefer simple designs over the more complex ones, the Fitbit One clip-on is the best fitness tracker for you.
-Unlike other fitness trackers which are wristbands, the Fitbit One is clip-on which you can clip to your pocket, shoes, wristbands or any other place on your clothes and it will work perfectly.
-Despite its simple and elegant design, the Fitbit One is a featured rich fitness tracker and does all the activity tracking jobs, you expect from other fitness trackers like step count, calories burned, floors climbed and distance traveled.
+If you don’t like to wear anything like watches or jewelry on your wrists and prefer simple designs over the more complex ones, the Fitbit One clip-on is the best activity tracker for you.
+Unlike other activity trackers which are wristbands, the Fitbit One is clip-on which you can clip to your pocket, shoes, wristbands or any other place on your clothes and it will work perfectly.
+Despite its simple and elegant design, the Fitbit One is a featured rich activity monitor and does all the activity tracking jobs, you expect from other activity trackers like step count, calories burned, floors climbed and distance traveled.

 If you are looking a complete package for your fitness tracking, the Under Armour Band along with UA HealthBox and UA Record app is the best choice for you.
 HTC and UA both are planning big in this regards.

 The Jawbone UP Move is also a clip-on like Fitbit One and you can clip it on your clothes where you like instead of fitness bands which become troublesome for your wrist in some cases.
 For just $49.99 the Jawbone UP Move is also a good choice for entry-level users who want something basic and a good return on investment for sleep and activity monitoring.

 The Jawbone UP Move does not have a heart rate monitor so if you want something with heart rate monitoring, it is not for you.
 Similarly, it misses the vibrant alarm which is one of the best features of clip-ons.
 You will find the tracker useful, capable of what it does and the companion app adds good value to it as well.